Tyson Fury: Fury vs. Usyk II

 Usyk and Fury were expected to meet in a rematch in October 2024 at Kingdom Arena in Riyadh, Saudi Arabia.
 On 29 May 2024 it was announced that the rematch was scheduled for 21 December 2024.
 The total purse for the rematch was reportedly worth $190–191 million (£150 million).
-While the purse split was not disclosed, it was speculated to be either 55/45 or 60/40 in favor of Usyk, meaning Fury would be guaranteed $75–84 million.
+While the purse split was not disclosed, it was speculated to be either 55/45 or 60/40 in favour of Usyk, meaning Fury would be guaranteed $75–84 million.
 However, Usyk's manager Alexander Krassyuk denied these speculations: "We do not have a specific purse distribution.
 We have certain agreements: Tyson Fury has agreements with the organizers, and Oleksandr Usyk has agreements with the organizers."
 With Usyk vacating the IBF heavyweight title on 25 June 2024, the undisputed status was not on the line.
+In December 2024 before the fight, Fury stated that Usyk was the best boxer in the world.

 Usyk won the bout by unanimous decision with all three ringside judges scoring it 116–112.
 The fight was just as competitive as the first encounter.
 By the end of the fight, neither boxer was particularly hurt.
 Usyk landed with some stinging shots which pushed Fury back, while Fury landed some hard shots to head and body.
 A few times in the fight Fury turned southpaw.
 He tried to lean on Usyk and weigh him down, but Usyk did well to fight him off and keep him at a distance.
 He used his footwork to move strategically around the ring.

 According to CompuBox, Usyk landed 179 punches out of 423 (42.3% accuracy), while Fury connected on 144 punches of 509 (28.3%).
 Usyk outlanded Fury in rounds 2–3 and 5–12; Fury outlanded Usyk in the fourth (11 punches to 10), while the opening round was even (six punches each).
 Usyk also connected on more power punches in seven rounds out of twelve, including the first round, while the last round was even (11 shots each).
 Writers from ESPN, The Independent, The New York Times, MMA Fighting, CBS Sports, The Sporting News and Bad Left Hook all had Usyk winning, with scores ranging from 115–113 to 117–111.